THE CENTRE FOR GENDER PSYCHOLOGY was founded in 1996 by Helena Løvendal-Duffell and Nick Duffell.

 Alongside co-facilitating the Boarding School Survivors workshops, Darrel has worked with Nick on the Images of Masculinity week in France and Men: Sex, Power and Spirit.
 He co-leads the third series of the quarterly men's group, Searching for my Father I found my Self, with Hank, and leads the fourth series.

-Tania Hosburn B.Ed., Advanced Diploma in Integrative Psychotherapy, P.G.
+Tatiana Shuttleworth B.Ed., Advanced Diploma in Integrative Psychotherapy, P.G.
 Diploma Psychosynthesis Couns.; P.G.Cert. in Groupwork; UKCP registered Psychotherapist; Dip.
 Contextual Couple Counselling.
-Tania trained at the Institute of Psychosynthesis and at Re-Vision.
+Tatiana trained at the Institute of Psychosynthesis and at Re-Vision.
 Her background includes teaching, family work and providing training and workshops within Health, Education and Social Services.
 She works with individuals, couples, and families, in a variety of NHS settings, as well as running her own private practice and working as a freelance trainer.
-She and her partner John Shuttleworth are co- directors of time2relate, which offers a variety of CPD trainings, supervision, and on-going workshops for couples in West Sussex.
-Tania's own spiritual path was influenced by the Medicine Wheel Teachings and she has been interested in gender issues, sexuality, and relationship work over many years.
-Tania has three grown-up daughters and two grandchildren who continue to teach her much about the joys and challenges of what it means to be a woman!
+She and her husband John Shuttleworth are co- directors of 'time2relate', which offers a variety of CPD trainings, supervision, and on-going workshops for couples in West Sussex.
+Tatiana's own spiritual path was influenced by the Medicine Wheel Teachings and she has been interested in gender issues, sexuality, and relationship work over many years.
+She has three grown-up daughters and two grandchildren who continue to teach her much about the joys and challenges of what it means to be a woman!
 She has helped Helena facilitate workshops for women in England and France and offers supervision to individuals in training with the Centre for Gender Psychology.

 Geoff Lamb MSc., BSc.
-(Hons.), Dip Psych., Dip Contextual Couples Counselling, UKCP registered Psychotherapist has been working as a psychotherapist for twenty years and training counsellors for eighteen.
+(Hons.), Dip Psych., Dip Contextual Couples Counselling, UKCP registered Psychotherapist has been working as a psychotherapist and training counsellors for over twenty years.
 He is currently Director of Inter-Psyche, the UK 's only counselling training organisation based within the NHS, and has a wide range of experience in developing, accrediting and validating training programmes.
-He acts as the centre's Academic Consultant and teaches on PSST programme.
-His leisure time is devoted to his musical interests, his Thames river cruiser and his family, although not necessarily in that order!
+He acts as the centre's Academic Consultant, teaches on PSST programme, and is on the board of the Foundation for Sexual Grounding Therapy®.
+Geoff's leisure time is devoted to his musical interests, his Thames river cruiser and his family, although not necessarily in that order!

 Willem Poppeliers is a developmental psychologist and born in the Netherlands in 1944.During 27 years he is working as a therapist, develops an extensive background in Bioenergetic Analyses, Neo-Reichian Therapy, transference and counter-transference.